dylanpieper/samesies/README.md

 # samesies <img src="man/figures/samesies-hex.png" align="right" width="140"/>

-Samesies is a reliability tool for comparing the similarity of texts, factors, or numbers across two or more lists.
-The motivating use case is to evaluate the reliability of Large Language Model (LLM) responses across models, providers, or prompts.
+Samesies is a reliability tool for comparing lists of texts, factors, or numerical values to measure their similarity.
+The package's motivating use case is evaluating the consistency of Large Language Model (LLM) responses across models, providers, or prompts.

 ## Installation